How to Send a Square Invoice in 9 Steps

 Add your customer’s information by typing in the name.
 The system will then show you a list of customers on record from a dropdown box to choose from.
 If you’re sending an invoice to a new customer, choose the “Create new customer” option from the dropdown.

-Once the customer information is added, you can proceed with entering your invoice details.
+Once the customer information is added, you can continue entering your invoice details.
 You can input a unique name for this invoice and include a custom message for your customer.
 The date of service refers to when the product/service order is fulfilled.
-An invoice ID number is automatically generated, but you can always customize this.
+An invoice ID number automatically generates, but you can always customize this.

 Invoice Details Section